Election 2026

 Expense limits

-Expense limits for candidates and third party advertising sponsors in the 2026 General Local Elections will be available on BC Election website on May 31, 2026.
+Expense limits for candidates and third party advertising sponsors in the 2026 General Local Elections will be:

 Key Election Dates